bazmatic/astrovoid/tests/README.md

-# Unit Tests for ASTER VOID
+# Unit Tests for ASTRO VOID

-This directory contains unit tests for key functions in the ASTER VOID game.
+This directory contains unit tests for key functions in the ASTRO VOID game.

 ## Running Tests